TheJuicePapi/proxygo/README.md

 Once run you should then be automatically directed to www.dnsleaktest.com in order to test if the proxychains are working correctly.

+To remove files use: 'sudo rm -r /yourfolderpath/proxygo'

 -------------------------------

 This is my very first ever script / upload and has been tested on an RPI 4b running a kali linux arm.